Hollywood Casino at Kansas Speedway

 Hollywood Casino at Kansas Speedway is a casino located adjacent to the Kansas Speedway in the Village West area of Kansas City, Kansas.
-It opened on February 3, 2012, and is operated by Penn Entertainment.
+It opened on February 3, 2012 with it currently being operated by Penn Entertainment.

 History

 Battle for state-owned casino bid

 Starting in 2004, proposals by the Kickapoo tribe and the Sac and Fox Nation to build a state-regulated casino at a budget of $210 million west of the track were made to the Kansas Legislature.
 The proposal to allow state-run casinos faced heavy opposition from several businessmen and lobbying groups, stating that the casino's revenue under the bill was too low along with chances of potential government corruption.
 By March 2005, Doug Mays, speaker of the Kansas House of Representatives, declared that the tribes' compact was killed in the current session unless they allowed the state to inspect slot machines.

 Within the next two years, four more proposals were made.
-In 2007, another proposal was made in a joint venture by the track and the Cordish Corporation to compete with five other proposals that planned to build near the area, including competition from Las Vegas Sands and Pinnacle Entertainment.
+In 2007, another proposal was made in a joint venture by the track and The Cordish Companies to compete with five other proposals that planned to build near the area, including competition from Las Vegas Sands and Pinnacle Entertainment.
 With this, the Unified Government opted to hear all proposals by the end of the year, with all proposals having varying budgets.
 The track later stated that their 500-room hotel and casino would cost around $600 million.
 In October, a seventh proposal was added, along with the track proposal stating that no eminent domain land would be used.
 By December, the government heard three proposals.
 The project later received criticism from government watchdog group Americans For Prosperity-Kansas for being too related and being funded by revenue bonds or prior tax financing; something the group argued was illegal under Kansas law.
 By March 2008, the group filed a lawsuit in the Kansas Supreme Court against the state-owned Kansas Lottery claiming that the project would "create an illegal tax"; however, the law itself was viewed itself as "extremely murky" by Kansas City Star writer Rick Alm on whether the law's wording was retroactive.
 The next month, Las Vegas Sands opted to submit their proposal despite Kansas Lottery refusing to hear it.